pauluap/pygpx/readme.rst

 This library is designed for parsing and manipulating gpx files in Python.

 This project originally started: http://www.benno.id.au/code/pygpx/ by Ben Leslie.

 Modified by Nick Lang to work with GPX v1.1: https://github.com/fxdgear/pygpx

+Modified by Paul Thompson to work with py3

 I am modifying it further.
 Changes are in CHANGE-LOG.